SSWConsulting/SSW.Rules.Content/rules/use-prefixes/rule.md

 For example, a page might have a category on a website, but when you look at it in google that category is completely missing.

-At the bare minimum, the context should be completely fleshed out in the title of a page.
+At a bare minimum, the context should be completely fleshed out in the title of a page.
 However, the gold standard is to use prefixes.

 Prefixes provide several benefits including: